 Much of society considers climate change the most critical issue of our time.
 But the level of people taking corrective action is astonishingly low.
+Why do we have climate change behavioral response?
 According to climate experts, the pace of change is just unacceptably slow.
-Why aren't people taking enough action?
+Why aren’t people taking enough action?

 First, let’s take a look at why people do anything at all: Our brains have evolved over millions of years to constantly scan the environment for risks and opportunities, in order to improve our chance of survival, and that of our offspring.